|Platform 360, PS3, Win, Wii U||Publisher Electronic Arts||Developer BioWare||Release Date 2012-03-06|

 Alternate Reality Exercise: Can you imagine how big Mass Effect could...

 9 replies latest reply about 1 year ago by Grush

 Let's hunt down the best Commander Shepard/Mass Effect cosplay pics!

-23 replies latest reply about 1 year ago by Sterling Smith
+23 replies latest reply over 1 year ago by Sterling Smith

 ps3 ME controls